H0K5/multitun/README.md

 * As root: setup.py install

-* If you install packages manually, it depends on these: python-pytun, iniparse, twisted, autobahn, dpkt-fix, pycrypto
+* If you want to install packages manually, it depends on these: python-pytun, iniparse, twisted, autobahn, dpkt-fix, pycrypto

-* Tested in Fedora/CentOS, Arch, Ubuntu
+* Tested in Fedora/CentOS, Arch, Ubuntu, BlackArch, Kali

 Usage